Apollo 9: First through fifth days (March 3–7)

 Originally scheduled to launch on February 28, 1969, the liftoff of Apollo 9 was postponed because all three astronauts had colds, and NASA did not want to risk that the mission might be affected.
 Around-the-clock labor shifts were required to keep the spacecraft in readiness; the delay cost $500,000.
 The rocket launched from KSC at 11:00:00 EST (16:00:00 GMT) on March 3.
 This was well within the launch window, which would have remained open for another three and a quarter hours.
 Present in the firing control room was Vice President Spiro Agnew on behalf of the new Nixon administration.

 McDivitt reported a smooth ride during the launch, although there was some vibration and the astronauts were surprised to be pushed forward when the Saturn V's first stage stopped firing, before its second stage took over, when they were pushed back into their couches.
 Each of the first two stages slightly underperformed; a deficiency made up, more or less, by the S-IVB third stage.
 Once the third stage cut out at 00:11:04.7 into the mission, Apollo 9 had entered a parking orbit of 102.3 by 103.9 mi.

 The crew began their first major orbital task with the separation of the CSM from the S-IVB at 02:41:16 into the mission, seeking to turn around and then dock with the LM, which was on the end of the S-IVB, after which the combined spacecraft would separate from the rocket.
-If it was not possible to make such a docking, the lunar landing could not take place.
+If it was not possible to perform such a docking on a later mission, a lunar landing could not take place.
 It was Scott's responsibility to fly the CSM, which he did to a successful docking, as the probe-and-drogue docking assembly worked properly.
 After McDivitt and Schweickart inspected the tunnel connecting the CM and LM, the assembled spacecraft separated from the S-IVB.
 The next task was to demonstrate that two docked spacecraft could be maneuvered by one engine.
-The five-second burn took place at 05:59.01.1 into the mission, accomplished with the SM's Service Propulsion System (SPS), after which Scott excitedly reported the LM was still in place.
-Thereafter, the S-IVB was fired again, and the stage was sent into solar orbit.
+A five-second burn took place at 05:59.01.1 into the mission, accomplished with the SM's Service Propulsion System (SPS), after which Scott excitedly reported the LM was still in place.
+The S-IVB was fired again to send itself into solar orbit.